 I often go out to the beach or on long walks with the dogs, so it will be a great opportunity to travel around Normandy, visiting places like the beaches, Bayeux etc, as there is lots to see and do in the warmer months.

 We speak English and I am learning French, but anyone with any language is welcome provided we can communicate - if all else fails ... there's DeepL the translation app, to help!

 Depending on what task need doing, visitors could learn;

 animal care - sheep/dogs/chickens - feeding/recognising illness/keeping in ideal conditions etc

 It is essential that our visitors enjoy being in the countryside, don't mind getting dirty and like animals! they must bring appropriate work (it get really hot in the summer) clothing, tools and gloves will be provided.

 Help at our farm is a priority but help at both locations would be great.

 gardening and planting if the weather allows

-Visitors will have an en-suite bedroom in a typical old French detached house in the beautiful grounds of an old Manoir, with wi-fi and all 'mod cons.' while we are at our workplace.
+En-suite bedroom in a typical old French detached house in the beautiful grounds of an old Manoir, with wi-fi and all 'mod cons.' while we are at our workplace.
 The internet is reasonable at the house.

 We are guardians living deep in agricultural, Normandy countryside.
 It is peaceful and beautiful with woods and lots of walks nearby, we have all the essential facilities.
 I was a volunteer myself for 6 months in France, at four different locations, so I am well aware what is expected, though I am new to hosting visitors.
-We are not religious and are very eco minded.
+We are not at all religious and are very eco minded.